JackDaniells121/GusTeryt/README.md

 ## Ready to go :+1:
 Just run main php file.
 Simple as that :smiley:

+*assume that You are on local system and have localdatabase mysql *run script in Your browser=> localhost/GusTeryt/test.php

 ## Thanks To :pray:
 - :watermelon: Jakub Ujwary
 - :green_apple: @https://github.com/gakowalski